-(E) BASIC AND DILUTED NET INCOME (LOSS) PER SHARE
+(E) BASIC AND DILUTED NET INCOME PER SHARE

-The Company calculates earnings per share in accordance with the provisions of SFAS No. 128, "Earnings Per Share ("EPS")," and SEC Staff Accounting Bulletin ("SAB") No. 98.
+The Company calculates earnings per share in accordance with the provisions of SFAS No. 128, "Earnings Per Share ("EPS")," and the guidance of SEC Staff Accounting Bulletin No. 98.
 Under SFAS No. 128, basic EPS excludes dilution for common stock equivalents and is computed by dividing net income or loss attributable to common shareholders by the weighted average number of common shares outstanding for the period.
-All options, warrants or other potentially dilutive instruments issued for nominal consideration are required to be included in the calculation of basic and diluted net loss attributable to common stockholders.
-The Company has included 17,339 shares of common stock in the calculation of basic and diluted net income (loss) attributable to common stockholders from October 2000 which relate to certain options that were originally issued by HumanClick Ltd. for nominal consideration and subsequently assumed by the Company in connection with its acquisition of HumanClick in October 2000.
+All options, warrants or other potentially dilutive instruments issued for nominal consideration are required to be included in the calculation of basic and diluted net income attributable to common stockholders.
+The Company has included 17,339 shares of common stock in the calculation of basic and diluted net income attributable to common stockholders from October 2000 which relate to certain options that were originally issued by HumanClick Ltd. for nominal consideration and subsequently assumed by the Company in connection with its acquisition of HumanClick in October 2000.
 Diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock and resulted in the issuance of common stock.
-Diluted net income (loss) per share presented is equal to basic net income (loss) per share since all common stock equivalents are anti-dilutive for the three months ended September 30, 2004 and the nine months ended September 30, 2003.
+Diluted net income per common share for the three month period ended March 31, 2005 includes the effect of options to purchase 6,194,497 shares of common stock with a weighted average exercise price of \$1.22 and warrants to purchase 127,802 shares of common stock with a weighted average exercise price of \$0.69.
+Diluted net income per common share for the three month period ended March 31, 2004 includes the effect of options to purchase 5,208,025 shares of common stock with a weighted average exercise price of \$0.69.